ethan-l-chen-24/miniC_Compiler/README.md

 To test the syntax analyzer, `cd` into `syntax_analyzer` and build using `make`.
 In the Makefile, , you can adjust the test file by altering the `folder` and `test_file` variables to the proper filepath.
 Also provided in `lib/test_files` are two more directories, `asts` and `tokenized`.
 The first provides the outputted ASTs of the test files, while the second is the Lex-ified versions of the input files with the corresponding tokens.

-### 2. Syntax Analyzer
+### 2. LLVM IR Builder

-To test the syntax analyzer, `cd` into `syntax_analyzer` and build using `make`.
+To test the LLVM IR Builder, `cd` into `llvm_ir_builder` and build using `make`.
 In the Makefile, , you can adjust the test file by altering the `folder` and `test_file` variables to the proper filepath.
 By saying `make test`, a `.ll` file will be outputted in the same module, allowing you to check the semantics of the LLVM IR against the original code.